ivvv/FFv2/README.md

 For LR observations no features are provided, as LR was primarily aimed at providing a measurement of the continuum and there are few features found in these observations.
 However, two postcards are provided for LR, as many targets are semi-extended in nature and simply by comparing the postcards it may be possible to gauge which calibration scheme is more appropriate (or if there is a problem that may require further processing to correct for partial extent).
 Visual inspection should evaluate the continuity of the SLW/SSW spectra within the spectral overlap region.

-All HR and LR postcards are collected in the the [POSTcard CATalogues (POSTCATs)](http://archives.esac.esa.int/hsa/legacy/HPDP/SPIRE/SPIRE-S/spectral_feature_catalogue/FF_1stRelease_products/POSTcardCAT/).
+All HR and LR postcards are collected in the [POSTcard CATalogues (POSTCATs)](http://archives.esac.esa.int/hsa/legacy/HPDP/SPIRE/SPIRE-S/spectral_feature_catalogue/FF_1stRelease_products/POSTcardCAT/).
 These are provided as PDF files.
-There are POSTCATs that compare the point-source and extended-source calibrated results.
+There are also POSTCATs that compare the point-source and extended-source calibrated results.
 For LR there is also a mapping POSTCAT that compares the results for the two types of hyper-spectral cubes available in the <em>Herschel</em> Science Archive.

 ### Mapping mode

-The Feature Finder mapping results are also visually summarised per observation in a “postcard”.
+The Feature Finder mapping results are also visually summarised per observation in a mapping “postcard”.
 Each postcard is comprised of a 2x3 array of figures illustrating various aspects of the observation.
-The left column illustrates the integrated flux associated with each band, with SLW on top and SSW on the bottom.
+The left column illustrates the integrated flux associated with each band, with SLW on the top and SSW on the bottom.
 Note the difference in pixel sizes for the SLW and SSW maps.
 Each of the integrated flux maps in the left column have two pixels identified for each band with coloured box outlines.
 For the SSW array, these correspond to the dimmest and brightest pixels within the map.
 For the SLW array these pixels correspond to the closest SLW pixels to the identified brightest and dimmest pixels for the SSW array.
 The central column presents the spectra corresponding to the flagged pixels in the flux maps (brightest and dimmest integrated flux pixels for SSW, closet match for the SLW array) with SLW on top and SSW on the bottom.
 Also shown in the central column is the spectrum corresponding to the pixel with the most spectral features identified by the FF, again with SLW on top and SSW on the bottom.
 The upper right figure is a map of the number of lines identified by the FF in both the SLW and SSW arrays combined.
 This figure also has the pixel regions associated with the most lines in the SLW and SSW arrays identified with coloured box outlines.
 As the SLW pixels are larger than the SSW pixels, the SLW lines may be counted in multiple SSW pixels within this FF histogram map.
 The lower right figure presents the FF radial velocities provided by the radial velocity routine.
 The results are shown on SSW pixels, with the pixel colour indicating the velocity (colourbar on the side), and a code within each SSW pixel indicating the quality of the radial velocity.
 Within the radial velocity map, a marker of `A' means all of the expected CO lines contributed to the radial velocity estimate, `N' means that the [NII] nitrogen spectral feature was used, and a number indicates the number of CO lines used in the radial velocity estimate (less than all of the expected lines were identified).
 The header of the mapping postcard indicates the target name, as provided by the observer, and the observation number (OBSID).
 Pixels outlined in green on the velocity map highlight pixels where the feature finder did find spectral features but the radial velocity routine did not provide an accurate velocity estimate.

 # <a name="ff_web"></a>FF products access